Sir Robert William Philip (1857-1939)

 In 1881 Robert W Philip, 23, student of medicine, was enumerated at the same address.
 The household included his parents, brother, four sisters, two cousins of his father's and two servants.

-1881 census return for Robert William Philip (54 KB jpeg)
+1881 Census record for Robert William Philip (54 KB jpeg)

 National Records of Scotland, 1881/685-5/75, page 21